olivka26/specialprograms/README.md

 I read some books about interpolation and wrote a program defining degree of optimal poynomial automatically.

-When I showed it, my teacher was about to spurn it referring to Stanislavsky: "8-th degree polynomial cannot be approxiamted so good by cubic ones (the error was less than expected).
+When I showed it, my teacher was about to spurn it referring to Stanislavsky: "8-th degree polynomial cannot be approxiamted so well by cubic ones (the error was less than expected).

 So I explained my solution - I used divide differences so the degree is calculated automatically.